-I am often asked how I got into energy saving and being green, and I confess I was highly sceptical about global warming et al originally.
+I am often asked how I got into energy saving and being greener, and I confess that I was highly sceptical about global warming (etc) originally.

 I like optimising things; getting more out of a system for a fixed input, or using less input to get a desired output.
 Or both on a good day.
 Basically it ties in with trying to make the world a better place by the time I go to bed each night.

 I like doing that with electronics, with software, and lately with energy and thus carbon.

 With the electronics and software no one should be astonished that I spent quite a lot of my time working with embedded systems, where squeezing glory from a severely-constrained device is an art form and a necessity, from robots in the 1980s through to smart radiator valves three decades later (similar compute power for much less energy in this case).

 It turns out that in any of those, being able to do more with less, and turn out something tens or hundreds of times faster than your rivals, is a well-rewarded skill.

 Naturally, I had some side projects such as my Internet Service Provider back in the days when no one knew what email was, and SPAMmers and the modern live broadband Internet had not come to pass!

 I used to run banks of computers eg Sun workstations of sufficient age that on one clear-out I had a long discussion with the Science Museum in London as to whether they might like to move my production equipment straight to a glass cabinet ... they did not have the space, alas!

 Those workstations used to chomp up the kWh like nobody's business, and in summer I would end up with a cooling problem.
 In winter even in an old house I was never in danger of frost damage either.